-For a very long time in India there were only small private players who used to provide emergency medical services at the city level, with rural districts being completely under-serviced.
+For a very long time in India, there were only small private players who used to provide emergency medical services at the city level, with rural districts being completely under-serviced.
 Thus, due to in-depth comprehension about the importance of emergency medical services, the Indian Government has striven to make it more competent and accessible.
-The Government of India has collaborated with several private organisations including Ziqitza Health Care Limited (ZHL) with a view to provide the citizens with basic facilities of emergency medical care under Public Private Partnerships.
+The Government of India has collaborated with several private organizations including Ziqitza Health Care Limited (ZHL) with a view to providing the citizens with basic facilities of emergency medical care under Public Private Partnerships.

 - Jumping the signal: Signals are one of the major causes that result in delayed transportation of the patient.
 Hence ambulances are allowed to jump the red signal.
 Nevertheless, this can only be achieved if the ambulance is given way to pass through, right?
 This bit of duty lies with the public, the duty to ensure that vehicles are moved towards the left.
 In case of extreme traffic, the traffic police can block all other roadways despite the green signal and let the lane which has the ambulance pass through.

 - Obstructions are a NO-NO: Obstructing an ambulance means unnecessary wastage of the ‘Golden Hour’.
 It is not only inhuman but also legally inadvisable to do so.
 If anyone obstructs the path of the ambulance, or parks in front of it without giving way, they can be fined for INR 2,000.

 - Taking the wrong-side: If the traffic is jammed and an ambulance cannot move forward, they have the right to take a U-turn and take the wrong side.
 This is one of the reasons why the public should not tailgate an ambulance so that it has enough space to turn back and change its route if there’s a jam ahead.